mutt0-ds/mutt0-ds.github.io/_posts/2022-12-26-road-100-coverage-notion.md

 A few things to highlight:

-- The cassette contains all the data about the requests made by `test_pages_retrieve`, including the two "hidden" create and delete by the client fixture.
+- The cassette contains all the data about the requests made by `test_pages_retrieve`, including the two “hidden” create and delete by the client fixture.
 I cut them out here for keeping the post short.
 - The test will use the stored response for all the future runs, indpendently by the user, connection, time or zone
 - If the code that makes the request changes pytest will throw an error and we will have to recreate a new cassette
-- The API Token has to be hidden (like we did [here](https://github.com/ramnes/notion-sdk-py/blob/main/tests/conftest.py#L12)) or it will be stored in plain text in the cassette!
+- The API Token has to be hidden (like we did [here](https://github.com/ramnes/notion-sdk-py/blob/5829ae16df7dae6429de22201939c2a443324026/tests/conftest.py#L12-L22)) or it will be stored in plain text in the cassette!
-- A cassette can't also be a fixture because the two decorators will interfere
+- A cassette can’t also be a fixture because the two decorators will interfere

 ## 🔨 Conclusions